kai687/sphinxawesome-theme/docs/demo/notes.rst

 .. important::

-   Important and caution call-outs appear in the same style.
+   Important and caution callouts appear in the same style.

 Warnings
 --------

-You can use the ``warning`` directive to warn the user about negative consequences.
+You can use the ``warning`` directive to warn users about negative consequences.
-For example, anything involving security should be emphasized with a warning.
+For example, you should use a warning to call out anything involving security.

 .. warning::